mjc239/mjc239.github.io/_posts/2024-02-07-darts-frontpage.md

  - darts
 ---

 The year of 1993 was one of the most eventful and consequential years in the history of the sport of darts.
-This was the year of the "split in darts", when 16 of the best players in the world (including household names such as Jocky Wilson, Eric Bristow and Phil Taylor) formed the WDC (i.e. the World Darts Council), an organisation to compete against the existing governing body, the British Darts Organisation (BDO).
+This was the year of the "split in darts"[^1], when 16 of the best players in the world (including household names such as Jocky Wilson, Eric Bristow and Phil Taylor) formed the WDC (i.e. the World Darts Council), an organisation to compete against the existing governing body, the British Darts Organisation (BDO).
 This was in response to complaints the players had about the BDO's rule; it had presided over the ongoing decline in the popularity of the sport over the 1980s and 90s, as well as exhibiting dictatorial behaviour in the treatment of players.
 Shortly after the split, players in the WDC were banned from participating in any BDO tournaments, at any level.

 The new sporting body started to organise its own tournaments, accessible only to members of the WDC.
 In order to attract fans over to the new tournaments, new innovations in the game were considered.
 One of these was the introduction of the Quadro board, first used professionally in the 1993 WDC UK Matchplay tournament.